CACI-IMG/ForecasterDocs/user-guide/Getting-started/Getting-started.md

 ---
 description: Forecaster getting started guide.
 ---

-If you are new to Forecaster and want to start a project of yours, start here:
+# Getting Started with CACI Forecaster

+Forecaster is a powerful demand forecasting tool that helps you quickly produce accurate data-driven forecasts.

+If you're new to Forecaster, the following Quick Start guide takes you through setting up your first Forecaster project:
 {% page-ref page="Quick-start.md" %}

-Navigating in Forecaster is explained on the link below:
+Navigating in Forecaster is explained here:
 {% page-ref page="Navigation.md" %}

 To find information about Forecaster Solutions click on the link below: